What is a persona in marketing?

 What are buyer persona examples?

-Once you’ve consolidated your interviews and identified trends, you need to input all that information into persona documents that can be shared with other internal teams.
+Once you’ve combined your interviews and identified trends, you need to input all that information into persona documents that can be shared with other internal teams.

 There’s no right or wrong when it comes to the format, but here are a couple of examples to get you started.